 - Orange Cranberry Oatmeal Bars

-I hope you enjoy this delicious recipe for baked oatmeal!
+I hope you enjoy this delicious healthy baked oatmeal recipe!
 If you like the recipe feel free to rate it and leave a comment.

 - Total Time: 45 minutes